Introduction to NFS in Linux

 net use z: \\172.16.3.56\mnt

-NFS in Linux is one of the most useful things that you can learn to do.
+It is one of the most useful things that you can learn to do.
 It helps a lot when you have to share a file/folder with multiple PCs.
-You just learned fundamentals and How to set it up NFS in Linux and mount it onto other systems.
+You just learned fundamentals and How to set it up nfs mount in Linux and mount it onto other systems.

-This is a guide to NFS mount in Linux.
-Here we discuss how to set up NFS in your Linux system? along with why and when should we use NFS?.
+This is a guide to NFS in Linux.
+Here we discuss how to set up NFS in your Linux system? along with why and when should we use NFS? respectively.
 You may also look at the following articles to learn more –